kraftaa/kraftaa.github.io/_posts/2024-12-20-from-postgres-to-athena-rust.md

 Sends the create request and logs the success.
 Uses `.unwrap()` on the response, which may panic if there's an error.

-If Crawler Exists: if the program logs that the crawler already exists.
+If Crawler exists: if the program logs that the crawler already exists.

-7. Returning Success: `Ok(())`
 The function returns successfully if all operations complete without error.

 Then we need to start a crawler which was the tricky part: if the crawler has already started, it will produce an error and stop the program execution.
-For that we added a part for [waiting](https://gist.github.com/kraftaa/1c60a3652d85aee34d53a4ca10f7a80c#file-start_crawler-rs)) with up to 20 attempts until the crawler was ready,
+For that we added a part for [**waiting**](https://gist.github.com/kraftaa/1c60a3652d85aee34d53a4ca10f7a80c#file-start_crawler-rs) with up to 20 attempts until the crawler was ready,

 What it does: